hamza-brb/VibeVault/README.md

-After Cloning the Repository Navigate to target/dist, There you will see VibeVault-portable.zip file Extract VibeVault-portable.zip and run .exe file to get started
+After Cloning the Repository Navigate to target/dist, There you will see VibeVault-portable.zip file Extract VibeVault-portable.zip and run VibeVault.exe to get started

 Important Note:
 -For VibeVault to recognize songs on your pc the user must manually add them to the library